 With sustainable images on the screen

-But not only from a sporting point of view, the Freeride World Tour is a big topic in the region.
+Not only from a sporting point of view, the Freeride World Tour is a big topic in the region.
 Since 2011, Fieberbrunn has been an integral part of the Freeride World Cup and is now the absolute top spot on the scene.
-Freeride sports in the PillerseeTal have thus also established themselves as an important local economic factor.
-And with the international broadcast of the Fieberbrunn stop in dream conditions, the big advertising drum was also stirred in 2023.
-Around 300,000 spectators are present at the stops via livestream.
-A number that is multiplied in the following weeks - thanks to the stream's Relive function.
+Freeride sports in the Skicircus have thus also established themselves as an important local economic factor.
+And with the international broadcast of the Fieberbrunn stop in dream conditions, the big advertising will be stirred.
+For example, in 2023 around 300,000 spectators were present at the stop via livestream.
+A number that has multiplied in the following weeks - thanks to the stream's Relive function.

-In line with the region's strategy for the future, the organizers broke new ground in staging the event this year.
-The use of a Cineflex helicopter was no longer necessary; thanks to state-of-the-art technology, the 2023 image transmission ran via drones.
-They provided even more dynamic images of the steepness and challenges of the Face at Wildseeloder.
-This guaranteed not only spectacular images, but also savings on helicopter flights and thus less CO2 emissions.
+In line with the region's strategy for the future, the organizers break modern ground in staging the event.
+The use of a Cineflex helicopter is no longer necessary; thanks to state-of-the-art technology, the image transmission runs via drones.
+They provide even more dynamic images of the steepness and challenges of the Face at Wildseeloder.
+This guarantes not only spectacular images, but also savings on helicopter flights and thus less CO2 emissions.